An Experienced Divorce and Child Support Lawyer in Columbia, MO

 If you have a child with someone you are no longer in a relationship with, there are likely custody, parenting time, and child support issues to legally settle.

-Child support is ordered in divorces and in cases where parties were never married.
-A parent with less than half of the annual overnights or the parent with the higher income is usually required to pay child support until the child is 18 or 21, depending on whether the child attends college.
+Child support is ordered in both divorces and in cases where parties were never married.
+A parent with less than half of the annual overnights, or the parent with the higher income, is usually required to pay until the child is 18 or 21, depending on whether the child attends college.